35 City Names Around the World You’re Mispronouncing

 Many Americans pronounce this beachy Mexican travel destination as if it didn’t have any accent marks, but in many languages, including Spanish, accents are extremely important.
 It is pronounced as “mare-ee-da,” and it is one of the best places to visit in the Yucatan.

 People commonly mispronounce this German city as either “leap-zig” or “lep-zig,” but what is important to remember about the German language is that it is not a soft one.
 The correct pronunciation of this city in Saxony is “lipe-zig.”
+Some things just get lost in translation, like these international idioms that sound totally different in English.

 Everyone knows the city of Jerusalem as a point of religious convergence for people of the Islamic, Christian, and Jewish faiths, but Toledo also shares that distinction.
 In fact, Toledo is an official World Heritage Site for that very reason.
 It’s probably important, then, to know how to pronounce it.
 For the record, it is not “toe-lee-doh” but “toh-leh-doh.”